 Constructed Wetland Plus

-HBO is working with IIT Kanpur for the demonstration of the modified Constructed Wetland technology (CWplus) that combines vertical flow constructed wetlands (VFCW) with adsorptive elements and specific sorbents for the removal of heavy metals.
+HBO is working with IIT Kanpur for the demonstration of the modified Constructed Wetland technology (CWplus) that combines vertical flow constructed wetlands (VFCW) with adsorptive elements and specific sorbents for the enhanced removal of heavy metals.

 The granular activated carbon serves as a sorbent particularly of recalcitrant compounds such as trace organic compounds and supports growth of specialised bacteria to improve their biodegradation.
 Sorbents particularly suitable for heavy metal removal (HM) are e.g. zeolites.